US Open 2011: Andy Murray's New York mission

 "I started to move better and that's normally a good sign for the rest of my game," Murray told 5 live after last week's win in Cincinnati.
 "When I'm not moving well I get a little bit uptight because it's something I normally do naturally very well.
 I returned probably the best I have this year, broke serve a lot, and that's something that will be important for the US Open."

 The big question.
 Three times Murray has made a Grand Slam final and three times he has fallen well short, failing to take a single set.

-January's defeat by Djokovic in Australia was as comprehensive as the previous losses to Federer in Melbourne and New York, and a brilliant first set against Rafael Nadal in their Wimbledon semi-final in July petered out to a four-set defeat.
+January's defeat by Djokovic in Australia was as comprehensive as the previous losses to Federer in Melbourne and New York, and in July petered out to a four-set defeat.

 Murray's ability is not in doubt but until he performs in a Grand Slam final, the questions will remain, and it is Murray's misfortune that he will almost certainly have to overcome at least one of three great players if he is to finally land a major title.

 Speaking at Thursday's draw, four-time US Open champion John McEnroe said: "The hungriest man in the draw should be Murray.
 I think this is his best shot to win one."

 Murray is not a great one for reading much into the reams of statistics available in tennis but a comparison with the three players above him in the rankings illustrates one clear area in need of improvement.